 We need your support…

-We have frozen the cost of becoming a Friend of the Podcast at £15 for 2019, although you can pay more if you want to.
+The cost of becoming a Friend of the Podcast will remain £15, although you can pay more if you want to.
 You don’t have to, but the more we are able to raise ensures we can keep producing more than 150 free-to-air episodes each year and can keep access to the Friends of the Podcast programme for the majority down to £15.

 People may wonder what we spend the money on and, unfortunately, now the story of Richard inadvertently ordering a £90 bottle of wine covering the Giro d’Italia is in the public domain, listeners may have a false idea of how we run things.

-We have plans for a great 2019, and we hope you will want to sign up as a Friend of the Podcast not just to support us but to listen to the results of that planning.
+We have exciting plans for 2020, and we hope you will want to sign up as a Friend of the Podcast not just to support us but to listen to what we hope will be some special and unmissable episodes.

 Thank you for your continued support.